 Spaying and Neutering

 Every loving pet owner wants to help their four-legged friends live long, healthy lives while helping other pets find loving homes.
-By spaying and neutering your pets, you can do both.
-Affordable Pet Care Northwest in San Antonio recommends that all dogs and cats be spayed/neutered, due to the many benefits that these surgeries provide.
-Whether you’re a first-time puppy/kitten owner or you just want to learn more about spaying (ovariohysterectomy) and neutering (castration), consider the following list of frequently asked questions:
+By spaying and neutering your pets, you do both.
+Affordable Pet Care Northwest in San Antonio recommends that all dogs and cats undergo a spay or neuter surgery, due to the many benefits that these surgeries provide.
+Whether you’re a first-time puppy/kitten owner or you just want to learn more about spaying (ovariohysterectomy) and neutering (castration), consider the following list of frequently asked questions.

 Why Is Spaying/Neutering So Important?

-- Your pet’s overall health can be improved, and their lifespan can be lengthened.
-In fact, studies prove that spayed and neutered pets live longer than those that aren’t spayed or neutered.
+- It improves your pet’s overall health and lengthens their lifespan.
+In fact, studies prove that spayed and neutered pets live longer than those that are not.

 - Spaying eliminates the heat (menstrual) cycle as well as all associated behaviors (crying, roaming, etc.).